priyavprashanth/capstone/README.md

         d. **Only the admin** can view steps records of all users
         e. **Only the user** can perform **all CRUD operations** against their respective records.

-## Motivation for the project
-Because of Corona, we all have been restricted to stay at home.
-Lack of exercise has taken a toll on my health.
-Was asked by my doctor to ensure I walk 10,000 steps in a day and aim to reduce weight.
-Instead of manually recording my steps on a daily basis, wanted to develop an application similar to pushups logger on Google play which will record the steps on a daily basis that I can review and take required measures for a healthy weight loss.
-Wanted to do a pet project for myself from scatch therefore decided to develop this project and ensured that this project includes all requirements of the Capstone project.

 ## Project dependencies, local development and hosting instructions
 1. Reviewer needs to : first open the web application :  https://steps-logger.herokuapp.com/ and signup for the two accounts user and admin with the credentials provided below.
 2. For reviewing the project locally: